 There are very few dangers when it comes to wild camping.
 Pitching under trees comes with a risk of falling branches – especially in high winds or storms.

-In wet weather or cold, wet kit can be a killer as it leads to hypothermia very fast.
+In wet weather or cold, a wet kit can be a killer as it leads to hypothermia very fast.

 Leave no trace!